 In 2005 WROX moved to its present location on DeSoto Avenue near the world-famous Blues Crossroads.
 The station originally broadcast with a 250-watt RCA transmitter (below left); in 1964 WROX's power increased to 1000 watts and an RCA BTA-1R transmitter (below right) was in service for the next 40 years.
-A new Broadcast Electronics AM-1A transmitter was installed in 2006 and in 2010 the 1450 AM signal gained an FM simulcast partner at 105.7 FM.
+A new Broadcast Electronics AM-1A transmitter was installed in 2006 and in 2010 the 1450 AM signal gained an FM simulcast partner.

-Today WROX plays familiar songs from the 60s, 70s and 80s by Aretha Franklin, Marvin Gaye, Earth Wind & Fire, James Brown, Michael Jackson, Gladys Knight, the Temptations, Lionel Richie, Prince, Diana Ross, Stevie Wonder, Kool & the Gang, Al Green and others plus at least one blues song each hour from artists like B.B.
-King, Eric Clapton, Stevie Ray Vaughn, Howlin' Wolf and contemporary Mississippi blues perfomers including Big George Brock and "T-Model" Ford.
+Today WROX plays familiar songs from the 60s, 70s, 80s and 90s by Aretha Franklin, Marvin Gaye, Earth Wind & Fire, James Brown, Michael Jackson, Gladys Knight, the Temptations, Lionel Richie, Prince, Diana Ross, Stevie Wonder, Kool & the Gang, Al Green and others plus at least one blues song each hour from artists like B.B.
+King, Eric Clapton, Stevie Ray Vaughn, Howlin' Wolf and contemporary blues perfomers including Big George Brock, Watermelon Slim and many more.

 WROX is the only 100% locally-programmed broadcast station serving Coahoma county and targets adults ages 25-54.
 An affiliate of Fox News Radio, WROX delivers local weather every hour, local news every morning, local public affairs programming every weekend and actively supports local charity and community service events year-round.